SamueleD98/assignment_1/README.md

 It implements the robot's behaviour.
 Four different kind of state's implementation are described in as many classes: *Mapping()*, *Move()*, *Monitor()* and *Recharge()*.
 The execute of a Mapping() state simply send a goal to the Scanner node for loading the map and waits for it to end.
 Move(), depending on the "type" argument, either asks to the Ontology Interface node for the next room to visit or it asks for the recharging room.
-After, it send a goal first to the planner and then to the controller for planning and control the motion to the target.
+After, it sends a goal to the planner, first, and then to the controller for planning and control the motion to the target.
 Finally, it asks the Ontology Interface to update the robot position in the ontology.
 Mind that the *wait_for_result()* instructions placed after the while loops are there just to syncronize the code with the action result.
 If it weren't for those, as soon as the *get_result()* instruction was called, an error would raise because the result is not available yet.
 In Monitor() and Recharge() there's only a busy waiting, to simulate the time the robot should spend performing those actions.
 The main code consist in setting the node, configuring the state machine as already described, starting the server for visualization, initializing the action clients, waiting for the actions servers and finally executing the state machine.
-Important to mention three callbacks:
+Important to mention four callbacks:
-- monitor_cb() is called when a new message is published in /battery_status and terminates its execution only if the new battery status is different from the old one.
+- **monitor_cb()** is called when a new message is published in /battery_status and terminates its execution only if the new battery status is different from the old one.
 This in order to ignore consecutive messages with the same information (if the robot already knows the battery is low and it's going to recharge, it should not interrupt this action if a new *battery low* message arrives)
-- child_term_cb() is called when any of the concurrence states terminates and simply terminates all the other states.
+- **child_term_cb()** is called when any of the concurrence states terminates and simply terminates all the other states.
 This because, having a monitor state (which terminate its execution when the battery status changes) in concurrence with the monitoring/recharging states, the desired behavior consist in preempting one of these states when the other terminates (i.e. the battery status goes to low --> the check_battery_status state terminates its execution --> preempt the monitoring states for recharging, or, viceversa, the battery status goes to high --> the check_battery_status state terminates its execution --> preempt the recharging states for monitoring).
-- out_cb_monitoring() is called when all the concurrent states are terminated and decides which outcome the concurrence state machine, in the monitoring state, should return.
+- **out_cb_monitoring()** is called when all the concurrent states are terminated and decides which outcome the concurrence state machine, in the monitoring state, should return.
 If the inner *EXECUTE* state machine has been preempted from the *Check Battery status* then the outcome is *battery_low*, else the outcome is *monitoring_done*.
-- out_cb_recharge() is similar to the precedent.
+- **out_cb_recharge()** is similar to the precedent.
 In this case, though, it always returns *recharge_done* because either the robot terminate the recharging execution or the state is preempted because a *battery high* update is received.

 Actions:
 - *OntologyInterface*, client